In early June, the Mayor proposed the 2020-2025 Capital Improvement Plan (CIP) to the City Council.

-On Monday, July 15, during the regular City Council meeting at 7 p.m. in Council Chambers, Council adopted the plan with a 7-0 vote to serve as a steering document for the next six-years.
+On Monday, July 15, during the regular City Council meeting at 7 p.m. in Council Chambers, Council will consider adopting the plan to serve as a steering document for the next six-years.

 Leading up to the July 15 meeting during Council work sessions and other meetings, Council requested that the SE 43rd Street Signalization project be shown as a project to complete in 2020.
 That accelerated project schedule is now shown in the plan Council will consider on July 15.

 If this project is funded now, it would require reductions in the amount of current funding available for the following projects:

 - Valley Trail and Creekside Acquisitions